Jennie Grossinger

-Jennie Grossinger (June 16, 1892 – November 20, 1972) was a Jewish Austrian-American hotel executive and philanthropist.
+Jennie Grossinger (June 16, 1892 – November 20, 1972) was a Jewish Polish-Austrian-American hotel executive and philanthropist.
 She was the hostess of one of the largest Borscht Belt resorts, Grossinger's Catskill Resort Hotel.
 Beginning from the 1930s, she started to give up many of her business responsibilities, and started to devote herself to philanthropic causes.
 In her life, she had received several honors and awards for her philanthropic and social services.
 Her life was immortalized by her generosity to the people who made her hotel great, the townies.
 In July 2025, executive producers and co-creators Harris Salomon and Alan Zweibel announced they were bringing a scripted TV series about the resort and Jennie Grossinger to American television.

 Life

 Early life

 Jennie Grossinger was born into a poor Jewish family on June 16, 1892, in Baligrod, a small village in Galicia, Austria, now a part of Poland.
 She was the eldest daughter of three children of Malka Grossinger; née Grumet, and her husband, Asher Selig, who was an estate overseer.
 Her family migrated to the US in 1900.
 She had gone to a state-funded school in New York City; however at age 13, she stopped attending school when she started working as a buttonhole creator.
 Her brother was profoundly deaf; hence her mother went back to Europe to find relevant medical help for him.